icza/s2prot/README.md

 Run with `-h` to see a list of available flags.

-Example to parse a file called `sample.SC2Replay`, and display replay header (included by default) and replay details:
+Example to parse a file called `sample.SC2Replay`, and display replay header, game metadata (included by default) and replay details:

 	s2prot -details=true sample.SC2Relay